phunanon/uMod/README.md

 - fix media double-send in guild mirroring
 - auto role
 - global chat mute message context function
-- fight mode (blocked out of all channels except one for an hour)
 - /timestamp

 ## To host it yourself